pinout-xyz/Pinout.xyz/src/fr/overlay/anavi-flex.md

   '40':
     name: LCD Display (E)
 -->
-#RabbitMax Flex
+# Flex

-Flexible HAT for Raspberry Pi suitable for do it yourself (DIY) weather station, automated desk assistant or prototyping Internet of Things (IoT).
+THe Anavi Flex is a flexible HAT for Raspberry Pi suitable for do it yourself (DIY) weather station, automated desk assistant or prototyping Internet of Things (IoT).

 RabbitMax Flex Raspberry Pi HAT includes: